davidm/lua-inspect/README.txt

 == Credits ==

 David Manura, original author.
-Steve Donovan for discussions on design and SciTE.
+Steve Donovan for discussions on design, SciTE and ExtMan.
 Fabien Fleutot for Metalua and discussions.
 SciTE suggestions/fixes by Tymur Gubayev.
 Peter Odding for VIM editor support [2]